“When preparing to travel, lay out all your clothes and all your money. Take half the clothes and twice the money.” ~ Susan Heller.

 It’s a shame I only became a convert to packing cubes in more recent years, I wish I began using them during my earliest travels!
 They just make living out of a suitcase so much easier.
 Browse a collection of packing cubes here.

-TIP: If you roll your clothes inside the packing cubes, not only does it make it easier to see what you have, they pack better and your clothes are less likely to wrinkle, too!
+TIP: By rolling your clothes inside the packing cubes instead of folding, it makes it easier to see what you have.
+Plus, they pack better this way and your clothes are less likely to wrinkle!

-Due to their compact size, this lightweight alternative to your everyday wallet is a must to pack for Japan.
+Due to their compact size, this lightweight alternative to an everyday wallet is a must to pack for Singapore.
 There’s no point bringing along all those loyalty cards from home whilst you’re away, right?

 All you need are your credit cards, debit card to withdraw cash and your driver’s licence/ID card.
 In actual fact, I don’t own a purse and use a cardholder day-to-day.
 It’s so much easier (and lighter) than a regular wallet.
 Browse a collection of card holders here.